Some frequently asked questions:

 Do we need visas?

-Most likely yes as citizens of most countries outside Africa will need visas.
+Most likely yes as citizens of most countries outside Africa will need visas or electronic travel authorisation.

 TANZANIAN VISAS